ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 exploring lately.
 It lets me automate the entire workflow for my frontend web projects.

-In a nutshell, a Netlify site is connected to a Git repository, and every time a change is pushed, a build tool (such as Gulp) is triggered.
-A new version of the website is generated and Netlify automatically deploys and publishes it through a CDN.
+In a nutshell, a Netlify site is connected to a Git repository.
+Every time a change is pushed, a build tool (such as `npm` or `gulp`) is triggered.
+A new version of the website is generated, and Netlify automatically deploys and publishes it through a CDN.

-Apply it to your workflow and no more wrestling with hosting, deployment rollbacks, securing, and scaling.
-A simple push to Git and the deploy just takes care of itself.
+Add Netlify to your workflow and no more wrestling with hosting, deploy rollbacks, securing, and scaling.
+A simple push to Git and it just takes care of itself.
 Really cool!

 ## Wrapping up